-Name Designation as Independent Audit & Supervisory Board Member Supplementary Explanation of the Relationship Reasons of Appointment Mamoru Kawakami 0 (Career summary) Jun.
-2010 Director and First Senior Executive Officer of The Chuo Mitsui Trust and Banking Company, Limited Apr.
-2012 Consultant of Sumitomo Mitsui Trust Bank, Limited Jun.
-2012 Corporate Auditor of The Japan Steel Works, Ltd. Jun.
-2016 Standing Audit & Supervisory Board Member of the Company (to the present) There is a transactional relationship, including capital lending between the Company and Sumitomo Mitsui Trust Bank, Limited.
-Mamoru Kawakami is a former consultant of Sumitomo Mitsui Trust Bank, Limited.
+Name Designation as Independent Audit & Supervisory Board Member Supplementary Explanation of the Relationship Reasons of Appointment Masashi Hirose 0 (Career summary) Apr.
+1981 Joined Mitsui Trust Bank, Ltd. Apr.
+2012 Managing Executive Officer at Sumitomo Mitsui Trust Bank, Limited Apr.
+2013 Audit and Supervisory Board Member at Sumitomo Mitsui Trust Bank, Limited Jun.
+2016 President and Director of Japan Stockholders Data Service Company, Limited Jun.
+2020 Full-time Audit and Supervisory Board Member of the Company (to the present) Furthermore, we have capital loan and other transactions with Sumitomo Mitsui Trust Bank.
+Masashi Hirose is a former Audit and Supervisory Board member at Sumitomo Mitsui Trust Bank, Limited.
 Our selection of him reflects a focus on ensuring objectivity and neutrality in relation to management.
-Mr. Kawakami comes from Sumitomo Mitsui Trust Bank, Limited, with who we have a capital lending relationship but we view loans from Sumitomo Mitsui Trust Bank, Limited as having no impact on our decision-making process.
-As such, there are no special interests between the Company and Mr. Kawakami, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent officer.
+Mr. Hirose comes from Sumitomo Mitsui Trust Bank, with who we have a capital lending relationship but we view loans from Sumitomo Mitsui Trust Bank as having no impact on our decision-making process.
+As such, there are no special interests between the Company and Mr. Hirose, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent officer.